FlameWolf/express-oas-generator-v2/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-10. In GitHub, send a pull request to `express-oas-generator:master`.
+10. In GitHub, send a pull request to `express-oas-generator-v2:master`.

 ##### Updating the commit message